NoCodeNoBlunder/linefollower-robot/doc/Mainpage.md

 The work really paid off and at the end my robot slowely but confidently moves around on the track!

-\section further_information Optionial information
+\section further_information Additional information
 If you wish to read more about the code and why certain code is used the way it is, just explore the option given above in the main page. \n If you have any suggestions for improvement, do not hesitate and contact
-me: klara.gutekunst.kg@gmail.com \n
+me: findrunas@hotmail.com \n
-I hope you enjoy this project as much as I did

 \section Roadmap